H4HWV2011/msjarvis-public-docs/thesis/04-hilbert-space-state.md

 ## 4.2 State Space as a Hilbert Space

-To make the math render cleanly on GitHub, this chapter uses plain-text symbols rather than inline LaTeX.

 Let:

 - `H_text` denote the real inner‑product space associated with textual embeddings (documents, conversations, rules, code, thesis materials).